Nominate for Council

 Useful resources

 The webinar was hosted by WALGA in partnership with the Department of Local Government, Industry Regulation and Safety and the WA Electoral Commission.
-The session featured presentations from:
+Presenters included:

 - The Hon.
 Hannah Beazley MLA – Minister for Local Government